OData/odata.net/docs/1_interfaces+datatypes.md

 TODO do a demo of implementing a discriminated union TODO do a demo of a "terminal" tree that parses and transcribes; try using /entityset/key/property for this (i think you can't actually use combinators because odata is not a context free grammar)
 TODO try ref struct

+## appendix

+### parsing

+Parser combinators were tried using the Sprache nuget package.
+Though combinators are very flexible, the code is trivially readable, and development is exceedingly fast, combinators result in potentially incorrect parsing on grammars that are not context-free; the OData ABNF is not a context-free grammar, so we cannot rely on combinators.